-All applications must be supported by evidence.
-Evidence might include certificates, job descriptions, references/testimonials, curricula, attendance lists, etc. The application form should be completed electronically, supported by evidence and returned to the Education Unit.
+All applications must be supported by appropriate evidence.
+Evidence might include certificates, job descriptions, references/testimonials, curricula, attendance lists, etc. The completed application should be supported by evidence and sent by email to the CIEH Education Unit.

 Each application will be handled on a case by case basis.
 We aim to complete each assessment within eight weeks of receipt, but this time frame may be extended if the number of applications exceed expectations.